ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 ## Future Work
 As chronic illness care shifts from institutions to home and community-based services (HCBS), a major research question emerges: How might decentralised platforms like Airbnb be leveraged or regulated to expand access to care for people living in temporary or unstable housing?

 This inquiry builds on this project by embedding care access, mobility constraints and health behaviour dynamics within the real-world platforms, neighborhoods and transportation infrastructure systems that shape life for chronically ill individuals experiencing housing precarity.

-Research could focus on exploring the ways housing context, mobility constraints and digital platform ecosystems could impact the accessibility, quality and continuity of HCBS for people with chronic illness residing in temporary accommodations (e.g., shelters, motels or short-term rentals).
+Research could focus on exploring the ways housing context, mobility constraints and digital platform ecosystems could impact the accessibility, quality and continuity of HCBS for people with chronic illness residing in temporary accommodations (e.g., shelters, short-term rentals or traditional housing that incorporates nursing or palliative care).

 ### Research Directions
 1. Geospatial Mapping of HCBS and Housing Instability: